What Is Hangar Keeper’s Insurance?

 Mar 5, 2021

 Hangar keeper’s insurance is liability coverage that protects private jets housed inside of a hangar.
-This is important to hangar owners because the insurance will help to cover damage to other people’s jets and aircrafts housed within the hangar.
+This is important to hangar owners because the insurance will help to cover damage to other people’s jets and aircraft housed within the hangar.
 Hangar insurance is important to private jet owners because it will cushion their own policies from damage that occurs while the plane is in the hangar.

 What is covered?